-- GHC now supports the DoAndIfThenElse extension, which is part of the Haskell 2010 standard. - Rebinable syntax now has its own extension, RebindableSyntax, and thus is no longer enabled by NoImplicitPrelude. - Datatype contexts, such as the ${\tt Eq}~{\tt a}$ in are now treated as an extension DatatypeContexts (on by default) by GHC.
+- GHC now supports the DoAndIfThenElse extension, which is part of the Haskell 2010 standard. - Rebinable syntax now has its own extension, RebindableSyntax, and thus is no longer enabled by NoImplicitPrelude.

-'''
+• Datatype contexts, such as the Eq a in

 data Eq a => Set a = NilSet | ConsSet a (Set a)

-'''